zotonic/zotonic/doc/manuals/deployment/privilegedports.rst

 presents a problem, as \*nix considers all ports below 1024 to be "privileged", requiring special access.

+Other webservers (like nginx) typically do not have this problem, as they usually run their main unix process as root, but forking off child processes as non-privileged workers.
+Zotonic cannot be made to work like that because it is just one unix process, and running Zotonic entirely as the root user is considered harmful.

 This manual outlines three different methods to let Zotonic listen on port 80.
 All of them are for \*nix based systems only.